-4. Graphic display of flight lines and images#
+4. Graphics and numbering of flight lines and images#

 ../_images/NG_fl_graphic_display.png